umcu/clinlp/CONTRIBUTING.md

 poetry version <major|minor|patch>
 ```

-Please update `CHANGELOG.md` with the version number and date.
+Please update `CHANGELOG.md` with the version number and date of this release.
 If everything went well, all changes that were merged to `main` should already be documented.
 But it's always good to double check.

 Next, create a [new release](https://github.com/umcu/clinlp/releases) on GitHub.
 Please use the version number as the tag, and the version number as the title.
 You can copy the changelog entry as the description.